List of Agnostic Front band members

-Agnostic Front is an American hardcore punk band from New York City.
+Agnostic Front is an American New York hardcore band.
 Formed in 1982, the group's original lineup consisted of vocalist John Watson, guitarist Vinnie Stigma, bassist Diego Casalins and drummer Robby Crypt Crash.
 Stigma is the only remaining original member of the band, which currently also includes vocalist Roger Miret (who first joined in early 1983), bassist Mike Gallo (a member since 2000), guitarist Craig Silverman (since 2014) and drummer Danny Lamagna (since 2022).

 History

+Guitarist Vinnie Stigma formed Agnostic Front in early 1982.
+Save for a brief hiatus in late-1986, he has been a constant member of the band.

 1982–1986

 Agnostic Front (AF) was founded in early 1982 by guitarist Vinnie Stigma (Vincenzo Cappuccio).
 The group's original lineup included John Watson on vocals, Diego Caslins on bass and Robby "Crypt Crash" Krekus on drums.
 During the band's early months, Krekus was replaced by Ray "Raybeez" Barbieri and Casalins was replaced by Adam Mucci.
 Watson was briefly replaced by Keith Burkhardt during September/October 1982 after being arrested, but had returned by early November.
 Before the end of the year, Watson had left again and been replaced by Jimmy "The Russian" Kontra.
 By April the next year, Roger Miret had taken over as AF frontman.
 This lineup recorded United Blood in June, before Mucci was replaced by 12-year-old Todd Youth (Schofield).
 Later that summer, Raybeez left due to problems with drug abuse, with Dave Jones taking his place.

 Youth left at the beginning of 1984, replaced in time for the recording of the band's first full-length album Victim in Pain by Rob Kabula.
 After the album's release, Petey Hines took over on drums for a string of shows and the recording of two tracks for the Urinal Records compilation Message from America: Hardcore Has Come of Age, but was replaced by Jimmy "The Kid" Colletti ahead of a full North American tour starting in early 1985.
 After finishing the tour in the summer, the band expanded to a five-piece for the first time with the addition of guitarist Alex Kinon.
 Shortly thereafter, Colletti suddenly quit, with Louie Beato (Beateaux) brought in from Carnivore for the recording of Cause for Alarm, the band's second album.
 Prior to recording the album, Miret left AF for a few months at the beginning of 1986, during which time Carl "The Mosher" Demola stepped in.

 After the first few shows to promote Cause for Alarm, Beato returned to Carnivore and Kinon also left.
 The pair were replaced by new drummer Joe "Fish" Montanaro and guitarist Gordon Ancis, respectively.
 After a tour supporting GBH, Vinnie Stigma left AF in the summer of 1986 after clashing with Kabula, with Johnny Sanchez taking his place.
 The new lineup completed the Cause for Alarm Tour towards the end of the year, before disbanding temporarily in an attempt to oust Montanaro.